Linus4/eldritchinstinct/main.typ

 === Detachments

-Large groups of similar combatants fighting together are treated as a single detachment.
-When a detachment takes critical damage, it is routed or significantly weakened.
+Large groups of similar combatants fighting together are treated as a single Detachment.
+When a Detachment takes Critical Damage, it is routed or significantly weakened.
 When it reaches 0 STR, it is destroyed.

-Attacks against detachments by individuals are impaired (excluding blast damage).
-Attacks against individuals by detachments are enhanced and deal blast damage.
+Attacks against Detachments by individuals are Impaired (excluding Blast damage).
+Attacks against individuals by Detachments are Enhanced and deal Blast damage.

 === Retreat